 Diamond Listed by gunra Ransomware Group

-On April 8, 2026, the ransomware group known as gunra added Diamond to its public leak site, confirming that internal files had been exfiltrated from the company during a ransomware attack.
+On April 8, 2026, the ransomware group known as gunra added Diamond to its public leak site, claiming that internal files had been exfiltrated from the company during a ransomware attack.
 The number of people whose personal information may be exposed remains unknown, leaving customers, employees, and anyone whose data was stored in Diamond’s systems at risk of identity theft or further targeting.

 Available reporting describes the listing on the group’s leak site hosted via ransomware.live.
 Public records show the entry appeared on April 8, 2026.
 The data taken consists of internal files exfiltrated after the ransomware deployment.
 No confirmed total of affected individuals has been released, and the precise systems compromised have not been detailed beyond the broad description of internal company data.
 The listing follows the typical pattern in which ransomware operators first demand payment and then publish samples or all stolen material when negotiations fail or deadlines pass.